enkia/enki-theme/README.md

 ## Issues / Requests / Contributions
 #### Color Scheme:
-* If a syntax definition doesn't appear to be supported, please let me know by [submitting an issue.](http://github.com/enkia/enki-theme/issues)
+* If a syntax definition doesn't appear to be supported, please [submit an issue.](http://github.com/enkia/enki-theme/issues)
 * Use the supplied YAML file for use with [PackageDev](https://packagecontrol.io/packages/PackageDev) if you'd like to contribute to the *color scheme.*

 #### Theme:
-Despite this being a modified version of the Material Theme, please submit UI issues here as I may have introduced a bug when changing the theme.
+Despite this being a modified version of the Material Theme, please submit UI issues here as a bug may have been introduced when modifying Material Theme.

 This will be updated with all major bug fixes released by [equinusocio](https://github.com/equinusocio) for